moshe-coh/Terminal-Bot/readme.md

 ### how to host?
 ___

-- clone and or fork this repo
+- clone or fork this repo
 - give me a star 😎
 - edit the [config.py](https://github.com/moshe-coh/Terminal-Bot/blob/main/config.py) file like this: